 Choosing between a Los Angeles vs San Diego vacation can seem like an impossible task, but when you take the time to realise how different each city is, making the decision on which is the best fit for you becomes a lot easier.

 Are you dring to choose between San Diego vs LA to visit?
-Have you been to either city?
+Have any questions?
 Let us know in the comments!